Is an Apprenticeship Right For You?

 Please note: all of our employers are local, and our classes are in-person at Harper College.
 You must provide your own transportation to and from work and Harper College to participate in the program.

 Apprenticeship Center Eligibility, Enrollment Criteria and Recruitment / Outreach Policy

 Apprenticeship Center Veterans Priority of Service Policy and Procedure

 Employers have approached Harper to create their training programs.
 Their expectation is that students will develop the necessary foundation skill set and bring their expertise to work at the company.
 Harper and these companies worked to align the college curriculum to their employment needs.
 Students are hired and earn a salary as an apprentice with the company and attend Harper College with the potential for continued employment well beyond program completion.

 Employers cover the training costs of the Apprenticeship program.
-This includes tuition, fees & books, as well as paying a salary.
+This includes tuition, fees & books, as well as paying a salary; even while taking classes at Harper College.
 The student graduates with no debt, providing the opportunity to start their career without the burden of heavy student loans.

 The apprenticeship program is created in blocks of time specific for each program to enhance optimal learning.
 Part of the time each semester is dedicated to coursework at Harper and the remaining time is for on-the-job training with a company mentor.
 Scheduling is done in such a way as to avoid any potential conflicts between time in the classroom and time on-the-job.